OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-40.md

 Then Moses set up the courtyard around the tabernacle and altar, and hung the curtain at the entrance to the courtyard.
 Thus Moses completed the work.

 ## Exodus 40:34
-Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.
+Then the cloud enveloped the tent of meeting, and the glory of the Lord filled the tabernacle.

 ## Exodus 40:35
 Moses was unable to enter the tent of meeting because the cloud had settled upon it, and the glory of the Lord filled the tabernacle.